Sytabram/MindMap-CLI/README.md

 	•	list – List all saved mind maps

-	•	add <parent> <title> – Add a new node under the specified parent node
+	•	add <parent> – Add a new node under the specified parent node

 	•	delete <title> – Delete a node by its title (root node cannot be deleted)